ehamberg/tribot/README.markdown

 *Tribot* is a simple, stupid, nonsense-spewing IRC bot which learns a trigram model from what it reads.
-It stores the data in a SQLite database.
+It stores the data in an SQLite database.

 Whenever its nick is mentioned in a channel it will share a wee drop of its profound wisdom and knowledge¹.